 Many of our weekly planners include a menu planning section to plan your meals and prepare your grocery list.
 Here are some sample meal plan templates with a weekly planner.
-These planners are not dedicated to menu planning but include it among other elements of the planner.
+These planners are not dedicated to menu planning but include a meal plan among other elements of the planner.

 Daily Planner with a Meal Planning Section

 Meal Planner for Specific Diets

-If you are tracking points, carbs, calories, or any macro then these are the meal plans for you.
+If you are tracking points, carbs, calories, or any macro, then these diet planner printables are for you.